BRICKS, BEADS AND BONES: THE HARAPPAN CIVILISATION

 Two methods of procuring materials for craft production:

 1. They established settlements such as Nageshwar, Shortughai and Balakot.

 2. They might have sent expeditions to areas such as the Khetri region of Rajasthan (for Copper) and south India (for gold).

 Q.2.
 “Our knowledge about the Indus Valley Civilization is poorer than that of the other Civilizations”.
 Explain it by your arguments?
 (2)

 Ans.
 Yes, our knowledge about the Indus Valley Civilization is poorer than that of the other because of the following reasons:-

-Ans.
-He used the accounts left by Chinese Buddhist pilgrims who had visited the subcontinent between the fourth and seventh centuries CE.
+(ii) He used the accounts left by Chinese Buddhist pilgrims who had visited the subcontinent between the fourth and seventh centuries CE to locate early settlement.